jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

   speeding up the velocity by $\sigma$ at $p_0$ and slowing it down by
   $\sigma$ at $p_3$.

-In addition to RQSs, Zebraix supports cubic splines and straight lines.
+In addition to RQCs, Zebraix supports cubic curves and straight lines.
 Straight lines can have bilinear transformation to adjust end-point velocities.
 Zebraix also supports complete circles and ellipses.
 It also provides a most-circular version of the intersection-angle scheme in